Rolling tachyons for separated brane-antibrane systems: Introduction

 In the case where the brane and the anti-brane are coincident in their common transverse directions, this system has been thoroughly studied using background-independent string field theory (BSFT)~\cite{Witten:1992qy,Witten:1992cr,Shatashvili:1993kk}.
 In this approach, one considers the two-dimensional worldsheet conformal field theory on the disk with marginal and relevant boundary perturbations.
 It allows to compute the exact off-shell tree-level tachyon potential~\cite{Kutasov:2000qp,Kutasov:2000aq}.

-On-shell configurations corresponding to real-time tachyon condensation on unstable D-branes are also of interest, especially whenever the boundary conformal field theory (CFT) is known.
+On-shell configurations corresponding to real-time tachyon condensation on unstable D-branes are also of interest, especially whenever the boundary conformal field theory (BCFT) is known.
 For unstable D-branes, a first type of solution, known as the {\it full S-brane} was found by Sen and represents a time-reversal symmetric process~\cite{Sen:2002nu}.
 The second type of solution, known as the {\it half S-brane}~\cite{Karczmarek:2003xm,Gutperle:2003xf}, represents the more realistic case of a tachyon starting, from $t\to -\infty$, at the maximum of its potential.
 It is straightforward to extend these results to coincident brane-antibrane pairs.

 Although the gradient of the tachyon field on the rolling tachyon solutions is very large, it should make sense to consider a spacetime effective action that describes slowly varying perturbations thereof.
-Remarkably, as was shown by Kutasov and Niarchos~\cite{Kutasov:2003er}, it is possible to find {\it unambiguously} the effective action for the tachyon and its first derivative asking only that {\it (i)} the rolling tachyon discussed above is a solution to its equations of motion and that {\it (ii)} the on-shell Lagrangian on this solution is equal to the disk partition function with the time-like zero mode unintegrated.\footnote{This last statement is a conjecture that is mainly based on the boundary string field theory approach discussed above.} Upon a simple field redefinition, it coincides also with the "tachyon-DBI" action that was earlier proposed by Garousi~\cite{Garousi:2000tr}, and is able to reproduce correctly N-point tachyon amplitudes~\cite{Niarchos:2004rw}.\footnote{A different an interesting approach to tachyon effective actions on brane-antibrane pairs was given in~\cite{Erkal:2009xq}.}
+Remarkably, as was shown by Kutasov and Niarchos~\cite{Kutasov:2003er}, it is possible to find {\it unambiguously} the effective action for the tachyon and its first derivative asking only that {\it (i)} the rolling tachyon discussed above is a solution to its equations of motion and that {\it (ii)} the on-shell Lagrangian on this solution is equal to the disk partition function with the time-like zero mode unintegrated.
+Upon a simple field redefinition, it coincides also with the "tachyon-DBI" action that was earlier proposed by Garousi~\cite{Garousi:2000tr},\footnote{ RR-couplings were added to this action in~\cite{Garousi:2007fk,Garousi:2008ge}.} and is able to reproduce correctly N-point tachyon amplitudes~\cite{Niarchos:2004rw}.\footnote{A different an interesting approach to tachyon effective actions on brane-antibrane pairs was given in~\cite{Erkal:2009xq}.}

 Surprisingly, not much of this program has been carried out for the system of a D-brane and an anti-D-brane at finite distance --~letting aside the even more interesting and challenging case of brane-antibrane scattering.
 The brane separation is a modulus at tree-level, even though a brane-antibrane potential is generated at one string loop~\cite{Banks:1995ch}.
 Hence, we can ask whether tachyon condensation at fixed separation is possible.
 One may expect different spacetime physics compared to the coincident case, especially in the limit where the absolute value of the tachyon mass is small in string units.